rtcz/varlock/README.md

 Due to this potential threat to privacy, BAM files need to be stored in a secure form while preserving general information about alignments.
 These depersonalized BAM files can be then made available to general public without fear of personal data leakage.
 Moreover, the authority managing genomic data must be able to provide access to unaltered regions of BAM on a valid request from an authorized user.
 These requirements are not easy to fulfill effectively, since the common size of BAM is in order of gigabytes.

 To overcome this challenge we developed Varlock - a command line interface utility for securing BAM files that enables distributing access privileges to specific BAM regions among users.
+Varlock also includes separate command line interface utility called Anonymer for one-way securing of FASTQ file paired-end reads.

 ## Varlock
-Varlock is a command line interface utility for reversible depersonalization of BAM files by altering SNVs and INDELs based on supplied VCF file.
+Varlock is a command line interface utility for reversible depersonalization of BAM file by altering contained SNVs and INDELs based on supplied VCF file.
 This method works with mapped alignments only, thus unmapped alignments are handled separately using stream cipher encryption.

 The differences between the original and the depersonalized BAM are stored in encrypted form, so only authorized users can recover their permitted parts of the original BAM.
 Varlock uses RSA asymmetric encryption, with pairs of public and private keys for encryption and decryption, respectively.